pygfx/pygfx/README.md

 Some of pygfx's key features are:

 - Native support for High Resolution screens.
-- Builtin anti-aliasing.
+- Builtin anti-aliasing and picking
-- Support for picking objects and parts within objects.

 @almarklein: A few suggestions and feature discussions
 - fast draws (57 FPS @ 30M vertices from 1k lines on a . . .) (@almarklein: what